 6. Volunteer abroad for 6 months

-Save turtles in Thailand, rebuild cities after earthquakes, teach English in Africa, find new species in the Amazon forest or help preparing food and shelter for refugees.
+Save turtles in Thailand, rebuild cities after earthquakes, teach English in Africa, find new species in the Amazon forest, or help to prepare food and shelter for refugees.
 You can start your search for a volunteering job here.

 7. Make a speech in front of a 1000 people